 Specialising in Portugese dishes, Casa do Frango is a great find near Borough Market.
 In a former warehouse, it’s flooded with natural daylight.
 The hanging plants and exposed brickwork make this a true Instagram restaurant ;-).

 The piri piri chicken is a popular choice and is grilled over wood charcoal.
 Don’t miss the Portugese custard tarts, Pastel de Nata for dessert.

 Address: Casa do Frango, 1st Floor, 32 Southwark Street, London SE1 1TU

 At the top of the Kings Road you’ll find Chicama, the sister restaurant of Pachamama.
 This restaurant specializes in Peruvian cooking.
 It’s photogenic in quite a subtle way, with marble topped tables and dusky pink star floor tiles.

 There’s an attractive terrace for when the weather warms up.
-The food is nicely presented, with seafood dishes being a specialty.
+The delicious food is nicely presented, with seafood dishes being a specialty.